samuelebortolotti/neural-prnu-extractor/README.rst

-A PyTorch implementation of FFDNet image denoising.
+FFDNet-photo-response-non-uniformity.
 ===================================================

+An modified version of the ``PyTorch implementation of FFDNet image denoising``, created for the ``Signal, Image, and Video`` course of the master's degree program in Artificial Intelligence System and Computer Science at the ``University of Trento``.

 ABOUT
 -----